 School dinners can be paid for using ParentPay, a secure online payment system.
 If you need any support to set up a ParentPay account, please contact the School Office.

-Parents can still choose to pay for school dinners using a cheques or cash.
+Parents can still choose to pay for school dinners using a cheque or cash.
 We ask that school dinners are paid for, where possible, on a Monday morning.
 Please send any monies in an envelope clearly marked with your child's name, class and the amount included.
 We would prefer a cheque made payable to Leeds City Council.
 Please note, school cannot be held liable for any cash sent with children.

-If the payment of dinner monies is forgotten or is not paid for 10 consectutive school days then your child will be expected to bring a packed lunch from the 11th school day until the arrears are settled.
+If the payment of dinner monies is forgotten or is not paid for 10 consecutive school days then your child will be expected to bring a packed lunch from the 11th school day until the arrears are settled.
 You will receive reminders if dinner money payments are behind via ParentMail or letter.
 If you have any concerns or difficulties, please contact Miss Percival or Mrs Goddard.

 Reception children go for their lunch at 11.45am.
 KS1 (Years 1-2) go for lunch at 12pm.
 KS2 classes (Years 3-6) start to come in for lunch from 12.15pm - classes are called in to ensure the children do not spent to long queuing.
 Children can choose to sit where they want, whether they are on school dinners or packed lunches, ensuring that all children can sit in their friendship groups at lunchtime.